 Laying money on the ponies in the antebellum slavery era was considered a pastime for slave masters and wealthy titans.
 Black male slaves rode as jockeys for their masters, while men of power wagered on their skills to direct a horse.
 At the same time, White men of simple belongings did not find value in this employment.
 That soon changed, these men realizing Black jockeys in the ‘monkey seat’ were bigger than he should be in the industry.
 Thus, White supremacy sought to correct the social order and place the negro back in his place.
 Thus, Whites gain control of the horse racing jockey industry and maintain the betting system today.
 This nation’s first major athletic event illustrates the fascination of wagering on sporting events and the men who compete.
 Although White supremacy proponents drove Black men from the ‘monkey seat’ the door was open for gambling on sporting events and its competitors for all sports.

-Some believe and rightly so, the NCAA sports entertainment complex gamble with Black male’s lives.
+Some belief and rightly so, the NCAA sports entertainment complex gamble with Black male’s lives.
 In other words, its sole purpose is to recruit and wager on Black male athleticism, for some education is but a by-product.
 Like the theory of buying a lottery ticket, the odds of winning are astronomical, yet, many play it religiously.
 In my study, I will use a gambling model to illustrate how these males become illusory athletic ‘Blue Chips’ as a process of the Human Lottery Syndrome.
 The Human Lottery Syndrome describes the process of socializing black males into athletic gambling chips.
 Factors associated with this composite center around the institutions and adults who parlay these males at ‘athleticism’ betting parlors.
 In other words, major institutions (i.e., NCAA, High School, youth sports) and adults (i.e., H.S. / Youth Coaches, Parents) deliberately or inexplicably gamble with these males’ personal, social, and academic lives.
 More is lost than just an ACL or a pro career when Black males lose.